 Thompsons' Survivor Claims

-Below is a map indicating where our clients suffered historic abuse.
-You can use the search bar to locate a place of historic abuse.
+Below is a map indicating where our clients suffered historical abuse.
+You can use the search bar to locate a place of historical abuse.

-Thompsons is acting for (or has acted for) clients who suffered historic abuse at the following organisations:
+Thompsons is acting for (or has acted for) clients who suffered historical abuse at the following organisations:

 Celtic Football Club – Glasgow